confluentinc/examples/ccloud/docs/includes/set-acls-destination.rst

 |crep| should be run with a |ccloud| service account, not super user credentials, so use |ccloud| CLI to configure appropriate ACLs for the service account id corresponding to |crep| in |ccloud|.

 For details on how to configure these ACLs for |crep|, see :ref:`replicator_security_overview`.

-Also, the details on ACLs under :ref:`separate-principals` in the |kconnect|
-documentation may be useful for other connectors.